jehrhardt/makedev/README.md

 # makedev

-Dev environments for developers and AI coding agents
+**⚠️ Experimental** - dev environments for developers and AI coding agents.